Monopoly, Product Quality, and Costly Information: Introduction

-This paper also contributes to the burgeoning literature on rational inattention, started by the seminal papers of Sims \citeyearpar{sims1998stickiness,sims2003implications}, and developed into models of flexible information acquisition by Caplin and Dean \citeyearpar{caplin2013behavioral,caplin2015revealed}, \citet{matvejka2015rational}, and \citet{caplin2021ationally} using a posterior-separable approach to modeling information costs.
+More broadly, this paper contributes to the burgeoning literature on rational inattention, started by the seminal papers of Sims \citeyearpar{sims1998stickiness,sims2003implications}, and developed into models of flexible information acquisition by Caplin and Dean \citeyearpar{caplin2013behavioral,caplin2015revealed}, \citet{matvejka2015rational}, and \citet{caplin2021ationally} using a posterior-separable approach to modeling information costs.
 Since then, there have been a number of applications of rational inattention to various economic problems, such as global games \citep{yang2015coordination, morris2021coordination,denti2022unrestricted}, bargaining (\citealp{ravid2020ultimatum}), and attention management (\citealt{lipnowski2020attention}).
 The most relevant paper is \cite{yang2019optimality}, who studies a security-design problem related to our model.
-In his model, a seller offers an asset-backed security to a buyer who can then flexibly learn about the asset's returns.
-Whereas the monopolist in our model presents the buyer with a menu, the seller in \cite{yang2019optimality} only offers the buyer a single asset. \cite{yang2019optimality} shows the optimal security is a debt contract.